 Cross-Examination--Not A Pretty Sight

 Following my testimony, the other side's attorney was then given an opportunity to take a whack at me, to cross-examine.
 And it wasn't pretty.

 Qualified To Speak

-In a sarcastic and incredulous tone, she said I wasn't qualified to speak.
+She said I wasn't qualified to speak.
 I wasn't a doctor, I wasn't this and I wasn't that.
-Not being a shrinking violet, I defended myself.
 I reminded her that having been an investigative journalist for more than 14 years, I was exceptionally qualified.
 In addition, as the author of a PTSD book that took 6 years of research, a book that is considered the ultimate guide on police PTSD, that is read around the world, that is used in law enforcement college courses and in peer support units throughout America, and was the basis for an A&E Television Network documentary, I was infinitely qualified to talk about my findings, research and experience.

 Objective, No Axe To Grind

 In addition, I said that not being a doctor was in my favor.
 When LAPD Detective Bill Martin asked me to write the book, he said that cops wanted to read a book written by someone objective, without an axe to grind, who didn't represent the establishment, who would not take sides and would just give the facts, ma'am, just the facts, like Sergeant Friday used to say on the old TV series, Dragnet.